-Course Prerequisite:

-- 1. To understand the need for Cyber Security Awareness. - 2.
-To understand the flow and methodology of an attack - 3.
-To learn and explore various static and web vulnerability analysis tools. - 4.
-To understand the various IPR, privacy and security compliances.

-- 1. Understand the need of Cyber Security and its aspects. - 2.
-Illustrate the various tools and techniques used by attackers to launch their attacks. - 3.
-Identify cyber attacks and its countermeasures. - 4.
-Identify various web application and Network vulnerability scanning techniques and defence methodologies. - 5.
-Describe the various Privacy and standard compliances with the help of real world application.
+Cours Course Prerequisite: Computer Networks Cours Course Objectives: 1 To understand the need for Cyber Security Awareness.
+2 To understand the flow and methodology of an attack 3 To learn and explore various static and web vulnerability analysis tools.
+4 To understand the various IPR, privacy and security compliances.
+Cours se Outcomes: After successful completion of the course students will be able to: 1 Understand the need of Cyber Security and its aspects.
+2 Illustrate the various tools and techniques used by attackers to launch their attacks.
+3 Identify cyber attacks and its countermeasures.
+4 4 Identify various web application and Network vulnerability scanning techniques and defence methodologies.
+5 Describe the various Privacy and standard compliances with the help of real world application.